Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Evaluation

-As mentioned in \S\ref{sec:rdr:dm} and \S\ref{sec:expements:avs}, we have learned 42 AVS and 10 DMs in total for the five types of vulnerabilities.
-To evaluate the effectiveness of the resulted AVS and DM-based RDRs, we apply them on the \testContract newly collected contracts and compare with the latest version of existing tools.
-Details on the accuracy of each tool for every type are shown in Table~\ref{tab:rq1}.
-We identify the TPs of each tool via manual auditing, as the detection number for each tool is still acceptable.
+As mentioned in \autoref{sec:casestudy}, we have learned \todo{10} signatures in total for the four types of vulnerabilities.
+To evaluate the effectiveness of the resulted vulnerable signatures and detection rules, we apply them on the \testContract newly collected contracts and compare with the other state-of-the-arts detection tools.
+Details on the performance of each tool are shown in Table~\ref{tab:rq1}.
+Note that all TPs are manually verified by our authors.